 Figure 6.
-Number of infaunal species, number of individuals and diversity index for samples from along the Otago coast, March 2013.
-(All are means ± 1 SD).
+Number of infaunal species, number of individuals and diversity index for samples from along the Otago coast, February 2016.
+(All are means $\pm 1$ SD).

-There are no clear trends for abundance, diversity or diversity index through time as one moves in either direction from the Tahuna outfall (Figure 6).
-Overall diversity, as indicated by the diversity index (H') is significantly different this year to the H' values calculated in previous surveys ($F{7,102} = 8.41 p = <0.001$) due largely to the lower diversities encountered in 2010, 2011 and 2012.
-Diversity indices for this year, however, show a much closer correlation with diversity indices from 2004, 2005, 2006 and 2013 surveys.
+There are no clear trends for abundance, diversity or diversity index through time as one moves in either direction from the Tahuna outfall (Figure 6), although it could be argued that abundance is slightly lower nearer the outfall.
+However, this trend is discernible both upstream and downstream of the outfall.
+Overall diversity, as indicated by the diversity index (H') is significantly different this year to the H' values calculated in previous surveys ( $F{9,126} = 9.56 \ p = <0.001$ ), due largely to the lower diversities encountered in 2010, 2011 and 2012.
+Diversity indices for this year, however, show a much closer correlation with diversity indices from the 2013, 2014 and 2015 surveys, and there is no significant difference from 2015 to 2016 ( $F{1,24} = 2.83$ , p = 0.11).

-3.3.3 Effects of distance from the outfall on invertebrate community structure
+3.3.2 Effects of distance from the outfall on invertebrate community structure

 Consistent with previous studies, high variability in community structure was found (Figure 7).
 The relatively high values for the index of multivariate dispersion for the majority of sites also suggests high variability (Figure 8).
-Samples from a number of sites had quite similar communities, as can be seen in the way some symbols from each site are relatively closely grouped in the ordination (Figure 7), although overall spacing shows more dispersion than last year.
-This is similar to the result for 2012, but is less obvious than in 2010 when some symbols lay well away from other samples in a discrete cluster (Figure 7b, Stewart 2010).
+Samples from a number of sites had quite similar communities, as can be seen in the way some symbols from each site are relatively closely grouped in the ordination (Figure 7), although overall spacing shows similar dispersion to last year.
+This echoes the results for 2015, 2014 2013 and 2012, but is less obvious than in 2010 when some symbols (Victory Beach) lay well away from other samples in a discrete cluster (Figure 7b, Stewart 2010).

-Statistical tests comparing communities at the different locations found the most difference occurred between the up-current sites and the Victory Beach control site (R=0.045) (Table 7).
-Victory Beach was a lot less different to down-current sites this year and this is noticeable in the result shown in Figure 7 where the symbols for Victory Beach are mingled with the other symbols.
-All other sites were more similar than dissimilar (R=0.038) (Table 7).
-When compared with results from previous surveys we see that differences among other sites fall within the variability seen through the years since surveys began.
+Statistical tests comparing communities at the different locations found the most difference occurred between the up-current sites and the Victory Beach control site (R = 0.184) (Table 7).
+Victory Beach was a lot less different to down-current sites this year and this is noticeable in the result shown in Figure 7 where the symbols for Victory Beach are located within the scatter of other symbols.
+All other sites were more similar than last year (R = 0.115) (Table 7).
+However, when compared with results from previous surveys, differences among other sites fall within the variability seen through the years since surveys began.